 Roger spent over 25 years in practice with a strong focus on non-surgical orthopedic and spinal disorders, full-spine rehabilitation programs, sports injuries, strength and conditioning, and biomechanics.
-He has served on the medical team for the U.S. Powerlifting Federation, the Florida Sunshine State Games, the Tallahassee Thunder arena football team and been a team doctor for multiple schools throughout his career.
+He has served on the medical team for the U.S. Powerlifting Federation, the Florida Sunshine State Games, the Tallahassee Thunder arena football team, and been a team doctor for multiple schools throughout his career.
+He had five of his patients compete in the 2008 Olympics and has treated numerous professional, college, and high school athletes.
 He has written a private practice rehabilitation manual and consulted, setup, and trained numerous private practice rehab facilities in Georgia, Florida, and Tennessee.
-He had five of his patients compete in the 2008 Olympics and has treated numerous professional, college, and high school athletes during his career.
-He enjoys training individuals for general fitness and strength and especially those with past or present medical issues, including pre and post surgical orthopedic and spinal disorders.
-His training philosophy is “Training for Life.”